AWS Lambda + EKS ServiceAccounts

 kubectl rollout status deployment -n gloo-system discovery

-Now that Gloo Edge is running with our credentials set up, we can go ahead and create our Gloo Edge config to enable routing to our AWS Lambda
+Now that Gloo Edge is running with our credentials set up, you can go ahead and create the Gloo Edge config to enable routing to your AWS Lambdas.

 kubectl apply -f - <<EOF